Explainable Activity Recognition for Smart Home Systems: XAI for Activity Recognition

 \section{XAI for Activity Recognition}

 Our work utilizes XAI methods, namely LIME, SHAP, and Anchors, each of which are model-agnostic and can explain any black-box classifier.
-In our explorations, we utilize these XAI models to generate explanations for the predictions of our LSTM AR model and consequently explain a predicted activity.
+In our explorations, we utilize these XAI models to generate explanations for the predictions of our LSTM HAR model and consequently explain a predicted activity.
+These models have been extensively utilized in a wide spread of domains to explain LSTM-based model decision making \cite{thorne2019generating, ribeiro2018anchors, garcia2020shapley, wu2018faithful}.
 In order to keep our formulations consistent with the general XAI field, we let $f$ represent a model and $f(x)$ represents the predicted class of an input $x$.
 The output of each XAI model, $O$, represents the set of features that best explain $f(x)$.
 Note that a feature in our application represents the triple ($s_{i}$, $v_{i}$, $k_{i}$) as defined in Section \ref{sec:AR-LSTM} for the three XAI models under investigation.
 Additionally, $x$ corresponds to $S^{'}$ as defined in Section \ref{sec:overview:problem}.
 Table \ref{explanation-examples} provides example explanations $\mathcal{E}$ for each XAI model.

 In this section, we present technical overviews of the three XAI models and how we utilized them to generate explanations for activity recognition in smart home scenarios.
 We also introduce an extension of LIME, LIME+, through which we explore how the temporal nature of explanations affects user perception of the explanation's value.
 We utilize the output features of each XAI model to generate associated natural language explanation $\mathcal{E}$ that are understandable by end users.